sartim/flask_shop_api/README.md

 # Flask Shop API

-REST API made with flask framework which runs as a socket io server
+REST API which exposes endpoints both for an online shop and a CMS admin.
+It's developed using flask framework which runs as a socketio server.

 ## Setup